How Does a Salary Range Work?

 Assess the Competition and Labor Markets

-The U.S. has experienced a period of high unemployment in the past.
-Many skilled people were available because of job loss, the economic downturn, the demise of many dot-com companies, and other reasons.
-Currently, however, the economic reality is that you may have to hire good people for more money than in the past.
+When unemployment is high, skilled people are available because of job loss and the economic downturn.
+Currently, however, the economic reality is that you may have to hire good people for more money than in the past—because things are brighter.

 This economic reality is constantly changing and it affects the economic realities of salaries for employers and employees.
 In upcoming years, the war for talent, which is expected to occur as employers compete for fewer people with highly needed skills, the need for a fair, market-driven salary range is a given.

 However, if you overpay or underpay an employee, it will eventually come back to haunt you.
-Overpay and you risk throwing your salary range off-kilter, economically unsustainable and unfair to longer-term employees.
+Overpay and you risk throwing your salary range off-kilter.
+It becomes economically unsustainable and unfair to longer-term employees.

 An organization that offers better than average benefits may pay less salary and still have motivated, contributing employees.
-If your health plan fees go up and you continue to pay the cost, this is the same as pay in your employees’ pockets.
+If your health plan fees go up and you continue to pay the cost, this is the same as money put in your employees’ pockets.

 The range of benefits you offer, and their cost to the employer, is a critical component of any salary approach.
 The biggest mistake organizations make is the failure to communicate the value of the benefits offered.